Ago-Iwoye: Crime

 Like many parts of Africa, Ago-Iwoye has an active Black Axe presence.
 The Aiye cult group, as they are also known, started as a Nigerian crime syndicate that eventually made its way into the highest societal positions and is now international.
 Black Axe began as a student cofraternity at the University of Benin and primarily recruits males ages 16–23, specifically targeting university students.

 On 16 June 2005, a boy walking home from Wesley High School at night with a friend was shot dead by "the Vigilante Group."
 The next morning, angry OOU students stormed the king's palace and burned it down.
 The fighting—at this point between townspeople and students—was only stopped when police from Abeokuta arrived.
 The university closed for a while afterwards.
 Security in Ago-Iwoye has increased since then, with more volunteers working with police to keep the peace.
-Oba Adunugbe believe that "hired hoodlums" were pretending to be protesting OOU students.
+Oba Adenugba believe that "hired hoodlums" were pretending to be protesting OOU students.
 In 2013, due to the university being the main target for crime and violence, Ogun State brought in APCs to "monitor and curtail the nefarious activities of the hoodlums who used to terrorise the university community.